DorianSafaa/Bikesharing-Analysis/README.md

 ## Summary

-August is a busy month
-Peak Hours help our investors get a ballpark estimate of how many bikes we might need in Des Moines.
+We can conclude from this analysis that August is a busy month for the bike sharing business.
+The peak hours are around 8:00am and between 5:00pm and 6:00pm.
+That means we need to have enough bikes during this time to accomodate all our customers.
+In addition, most of the bikes are used for less than an hour during each trip.
+That can help us have an estimate of the repair cost of the bikes.
+Also, since the lowest hours are between 3:00am and 4:00am, we can use this time to do bike repairing.

 [link to dashboard](https://public.tableau.com/app/profile/safaa.dorian/viz/Visualizations_16526870459250/NYC_Citi_Bike?publish=yes)